This is a short tutorial how to make the first requests with Postman.

 $ curl-X POST 'https://cloud.squidex.io/identity-server/connect/token/'-H 'Content-Type: application/x-www-form-urlencoded'-d 'grant_type=client_credentials&client_id=[APP_NAME]:[CLIENT_ID]&client_secret=[CLIENT_SECRET]&scope=squidex-api'

 The documentation shows all the endpoints that are available for your content.
-You can download the specification now to import it into Postman.
+Download the OpenAPI specification file and save it in your file system to import it with Postman.